Dickinson Latin Workshop: Prudentius’ Psychomachia

 Christopher Francese (Dickinson College)

-Deadline for applications is May 1, 2014.
+Deadline for applications is May 1, 2017.
 The participation fee for each participant will $300.
-The fee covers lodging, three meals per day, the facilities fee, which allows access to the gym, fitness center, and the library, as well as wireless and wired internet access while on campus.
-The $300 fee does not cover the costs of books or travel.
-The recommended book is W.E.
-Leonard and S.B.
-Smith, The Latin Text of Lucretius (Madison: University of Wisconsin Press, 1942).
+The fee covers lodging, breakfast and lunch in the Dickinson cafeteria, the facilities fee, which allows access to the gym, fitness center, and the library, as well as wireless and wired internet access while on campus.
+The $300 fee does not cover the costs of books or travel, or of dinners, which are typically eaten in the various restaurants in Carlisle.
 Please keep in mind that the participation fee of $300, once it has been received by the seminar’s organizers, is not refundable.
 This is an administrative necessity.

 Lodging: accommodations will be in a student residence hall near the site of the sessions.
 The building features suite-style configurations of two double rooms sharing a private bathroom, or one double and one single room sharing a private bathroom.